PsykoDev/auto-club-rewards/Readme.md

 ---

 ## Console Command
-- Type `/8 club` to enable or disable the module.
+- Type `/8 club rewards` to enable or disable the module.
 Enabled by default.
 - Type `/8 club list` for showing up an current list of already added characters.
 - Type `/8 club add + name` to set the character where the rewards should be claimed on.
 - Type `/8 club remove` to clear the complete name list you made since you can add more than one name.